kayn85/kayn85/README.md

-# 💫 About Me:
+# 💫 Hello 👋, I'm Kay:
-Hello 👋, I'm Kay<br>Passionate programmer with a strong focus on enhancing user experience.<br>Experienced in customer relations, teamwork, and leadership.
+<br>Passionate programmer with a strong focus on enhancing user experience.<br>Experienced in customer relations, teamwork, and leadership.
 Recognized for attention to detail, a positive attitude, and quickness.

 ## 🌐 Socials: